EducatedAI-kaisera/isaac/README.md

 | NEXT_PUBLIC_SUPABASE_KEY | `anon key`         |
 | SUPABASE_SERVICE_KEY     | `service role key` |

-4. `supabase status` can be used to check the status of the local Supabase instance.
+4. `npx supabase status` can be used to check the status of the local Supabase instance.

 5. Fork the repo from [here](https://github.com/aietal/isaac/fork)